jitendra-delphic/taskdb/README.md

 - Render will begin building and deploying your app.
 Once complete, your service will be live at the generated Render URL.

 ---

-Note: Render's free tier services automatically spin down after 15 minutes of inactivity.
-If the service has been idle, it may take 3 to 4 minutes to restart when you make a request.
-Please be patient while the server resumes operation.